 - Divide your average monthly usage by 30 in order to get a rough idea of how much power you use each day.
 If you used 1000 kWh for the entire year, take 1000 ÷ 30 = 33.3 kWh per day.
 For reference, average Americans use about 30 kWh each day.

-When calculating your daily energy need, you may wish to add in other factors.
-As life goes on, your energy demands will increase.
+As life goes on, your energy demands will increase so when calculating your daily energy need, you may wish to add in a cushion.
 You need to think about how your life circumstances might change in ways that increase or decrease your energy usage.
 Other factors on panel needs include large energy requirements from things like:

 - Air Conditioning

 - Heated swimming pools

 - Electric vehicles